 Kids who are vegetarians can get the nutrients they need, especially if they follow a less restrictive diet — one that allows some animal products, like eggs and milk.
 The more foods that are off-limits, the harder it will be for a kid (or anyone) to get the proper nutrition.
 For instance, a vegetarian who still drink milks and eats eggs can get calcium, vitamin B12, and protein from these sources.
 A vegan, on the other hand, will have to look elsewhere.

 Let's take a closer look at the vitamins and minerals often found in meat and animal products, and some veggie foods that can provide them.

 Your body needs oxygen to stay alive.
 The body can't use oxygen, though, without iron.
 Iron is an important part of hemoglobin (say: HEE-muh-glow-bin), the part of your red blood cells that carries oxygen throughout the body.

 Iron is a little harder to get from plant sources because it is not absorbed into the body as well as the iron that comes from animal sources.
-Vegetarians can get the iron they need from cooked dried beans, like kidney beans or chickpeas, baked potatoes with skins, dried fruits (like raisins), whole and enriched grains (like wheat or oats), and leafy green vegetables (like broccoli and kale).
+Vegetarians can get the iron they need from cooked dried beans, like kidney beans or chickpeas, baked potatoes with skins, dried fruits (like raisins), whole and enriched grains (like wheat or oats), iron-fortified cereals and bread, and leafy green vegetables (like broccoli and kale).
 Vitamin C (found in many fruits and veggies) enhances the absorption of iron, while calcium (found in milk and other dairy products) can block iron absorption.

 Calcium and Vitamin D